xnox/draft-xnox-pkcs5-v2dot2/draft-xnox-pkcs5-v2dot2.md

 purpose of producing a large set of keys corresponding to a given password, one of which is selected at random according to the salt.
-An individual key in the set is selected by applying a key derivation function KDF, as
+An individual key in the set is selected by applying a key derivation function KeyDerivationFunction, as

-                           DK = KDF (P, S)
+         DerivedKey = KeyDerivationFunction (Password, Salt)

-where DK is the derived key, P is the password, and S is the salt.
+where output DerivedKey is the derived key, with Password and Salt as inputs.
 This has two benefits:

 1. It is difficult for an opponent to precompute all the keys, or even the most likely keys, corresponding to a dictionary of passwords.
 If the salt is 128 bits long, for instance, there will be as many as 2^128 keys for each password.
 An opponent is thus limited to searching for passwords after a password- based operation has been performed and the salt is known.

 2. It is unlikely that the same key will be selected twice.
 Again, if the salt is 128 bits long, the chance of "collision" between keys does not become significant until about 2^64 keys have been produced, according to the Birthday Paradox.
 The fact that collisions are unlikely addresses some concerns about interactions between multiple uses of the same key that may arise when using some encryption and authentication techniques.

 In password-based encryption, the party encrypting a message can gain assurance that these benefits are realized simply by selecting a large